lucasarneiro5/AI-Machine-Learning/README.md

 *OBS:

-" S_ " = Query files.
-Used to studies.
+" S_ " = Query files from courses.
+Used for studying.

-" P_ " = Projects files.
-Built Projects with real dataset.
+" P_ " = Projects files from courses.
+Building projects with real dataset.